spacetelescope/jdaviz/docs/imviz/plugins.rst

 for most cases.
 If approximation fails, WCS linking still automatically falls back to full transformation.

+For the best experience, it is recommended that you decide what kind of link you want and set it at the beginning of your Imviz session, rather than later.

 For more details on linking, see :ref:`dev_glue_linking`.

 From the API